Evv1L/thinkpad-x230-upgrades/README.md

 ![](https://i.redd.it/qr5igeglrmz01.png "0pk")
 # Thinkpad X230 upgrades
 This repo is a list of upgrades for ThinkPad X230 I found around the internet.
 Some of this upgrades I made personally <br/>
+> Imo this list looks ugly.
+You can tell me how to make it fancy.

 ## Screen
 ### Stock screens